Residue sums for superconformal indices: Trace relations for N=4 SU(3) HL chiral ring

 Using this set of relations and choosing $M_{1}, \dots, M_{n}$, with $n \in \mathbb{Z}_{\geq 1}$, to be elements within the set of single letters $\bar{q}_{1,2}$ and $\lambda_{1+}$ contributing to the HL index, we can construct the full set of trace relations.
 However, not all of the trace relations generated in this way are independent.
 We identify an independent set of relations for a given index as follows.
 Using our set of single letters we generate the full set of multi-traces with that index.
 These can be used as a basis for a linear vector space and the relations generated above are vectors in this space.
 The relations can be organized into a matrix, whose null space can be computed.
 Using the null space we can then generate the set of linearly independent trace relations.

-These relations follow through for bosonic multi--trace operators (composed of only bosonic single trace operators) and fermionic operators (composed of a single fermionic single trace operator with bosonic single trace operators).
-They also apply for the case involving two fermionic single trace operators.
-However, when we have two fermionic single trace operators we have to more carefully account for their fermionic (Grassmann-valued) nature by antisymmetrizing over the fermions.
-Multi--trace invariants are polynomials in the fermionic eigenvalues, which square to zero.
+These relations follow through directly for bosonic multi--trace operators.
+When multiple fermionic matrices are involved, the symmetrization changes to an anti--symmetrization to account for their statistics.
 Since for $SU(3)$ with one fermionic single letter $\lambda_{1+}$ there are only two fermionic eigenvalues, any multi--trace structure containing more than two fermionic single traces is trivially zero.

-This provides us with 31 different linearly independent trace relations for $SU(3)$, and are listed in Table \ref{tab:HLchiralringtracerelationsSU(3)}.
-These can be used to find the maximal set of independent generators in the Macdonald sector of $SU(3)$.
+All in all, this provides us with 31 different linearly independent trace relations for $SU(3)$, which are listed in Table \ref{tab:HLchiralringtracerelationsSU(3)}.
+These can be used to find the maximal set of independent generators of the $\mathcal{N}=4$ $SU(3)$ Hall--Littlewood chiral ring.
 We note that we only need to account for up to 8 matrices in a single trace, since beyond this point we find no further independent trace relations.